 Although not a new activity, origami is an amusing and creative outlet with beautiful results that can be displayed around the home.
 There are patterns available for all skill levels, and if you don’t have any origami paper on hand, you can either have it shipped from your local craft store or simply use paper the kids have left over from their at-school days.

-Reading can truly transport us to different worlds, and every book offers an escape from the reality of the COVID-19 crisis.
+Reading can truly transport us to different worlds, and every book offers an escape from everyday pressures.
 This beautifully illustrated concept called Read-at-Home Bingo uses reading as the central goal and builds that kill into the goal-based format of a game.
 Parents can track, reward, and grow their child’s reading habit, which we think is a clever way of keeping them engaged with literature.

 Family Fun in the Kitchen